kytranada/CustomerChurnModel/README.md

 ### **Algorithm**

-- **XGBoost Classifier:** Selected for its performance and ability to handle complex datasets.
+- **XGBoost Classifier:** Used for its performance and ability to handle complex datasets.

 ### **Training Pipeline**